The lights are on

-The former crown jewel of the UAE teeters on the edge of anarchy.
+The former crown jewel of the UAE has fallen into anarchy.
 Despite being surrounded by the remnants of civilization, you are very much in the wilderness.
 The normal rules of polite society have long given way to savagery.

 The city's descent into madness runs parallel to the player's journey to find Konrad.
 Over the course of the game, your actions become less and less heroic, sinking deeply into the realm of atrocities.
 Things start simply.
 Shooting masked terrorists who speak in foreign tongues is easy enough.
 It's nothing more than what we've done in other franchises.

 However, as the campaign continues, a series of misunderstandings place Delta opposite other American soldiers in a life-or-death contest.
 It becomes harder to pull the trigger when the guy shooting at you is a member of the United States military.

 The game pushes the knife deeper with twists on common FPS scenarios.
 We've killed sentries before countless times, but can you kill the guard who reminisces about his childhood in Wyoming?
 Can you pull the trigger on a sympathetic side character like that?

 The first time is hard.
 I didn't want to kill a soldier just doing his job.
 But when it came down to his death or mine, I made sure it was him.
 The worst part about the whole experience was feeling the impact of killing Americans lessen.
 Killing the next sentry was easy.
 That's horrifying.